bitfield/script/CONTRIBUTING.md

 ## Look for existing issues

 First of all, check the [issues](https://github.com/bitfield/script/issues) list.
-If you see an outstanding issue which you would like to tackle, by all means comment on the issue and let me know.
+If you see an outstanding issue that you would like to tackle, by all means comment on the issue and let me know.

 If you already have an idea for a feature you want to add, check the issues list anyway, just to make sure it hasn't already been discussed.